 International Student Work-Study

-It is the student's responsibility to conduct a job search, apply for jobs, interview, and be hired.
-You can search for jobs on the Student Employment website.
+- It’s the student's responsibility to conduct a job search, apply for jobs, interview, and be hired.
+You can search for jobs on Workday@Penn.

-You need to have a Social Security Number in order to work in the United States, but you need to secure a job first in order to apply for the Social Security Number.
+- You need to have a Social Security Number in order to work in the United States, but you must secure a job first in order to apply for the Social Security Number.

-A student cannot begin working until the supervisor appoints the student online to a job number.
+- A student cannot begin working until the hiring manager appoints the student to a job requisition number on Workday@Penn.
 New student employees are required to complete University onboarding tasks through Workday@Penn and Onboard@Penn.

 A work-study award represents the maximum earnings potential while employed under the program, up to the total amount of your award.
 The work-study award is not deducted from the student's University tuition bill.
 The student is paid for those hours actually worked.